-After checking all the fittings are tight and are sure no leaks are occurring, you can replace the cabinet door and turn the power back on at the circuit breaker.
+After checking that all the fittings are tight and you’re sure no leaks are occurring, replace the cabinet door and turn the power back on at the circuit breaker.

-Review your owner’s manual on how to operate your new spa controls and how to turn on the hot tub.
+Review the operation of your new spa controls and how to turn on the hot tub in your owners manual.

 Hot tubs can take approximately 7 – 24 hours to rise to temperature.
 Heat time depends on spa size, voltage and other factors such as outside temperature.
 120V spas take longer to heat than 240V.

-Press all the buttons on the topside control panel for functionality of all the components.
+Press all the buttons on the topside control panel to ensure functionality of all the components.
 Turn on jets, blowers, or other settings to make sure water is flowing.

-If water does not flow from the jets when the pump is running, there could be an air pocket.
+If water does not flow from the jets when the pump is running, there could be an air pocket in the plumbing.
 You will know this has happened when after filling and starting the spa, the pump does not function.
-New spa owners often have difficulty the first time they start their spa and the pump fails to prime.
-Follow steps in your owner’s manual on how to prime the pump.
+Follow steps in your owner’s manual should you need to prime the pump.